cstaelen/tidarr/README.md

 ### OpenID Connect (OIDC) Authentication

-Tidarr supports OIDC authentication for integration with identity providers like Keycloak, Authelia, Authentik, Auth0, etc.
+Tidarr supports OIDC authentication for integration with identity providers like Keycloak, PocketID, Authentik, etc.

 When OIDC is configured, the login page will display a "Login with OpenID" button instead of the password field.